cankurtur/KlarnaWeather/README.md

 - All strings, fonts, images, and colors used within the app are consolidated under the resources directory.
 Extensions were created for fonts and colors to manage them efficiently, and all app-specific fonts and colors are maintained within these extensions.
 For images and strings, `Images` and `Localizable` structs were created, respectively.
 This organization prevents direct usage of strings and system image names within views.

-- KlarnaWeather supports multiple units for temperature.
-To optimize performance and reduce unnecessary API calls, temperature conversions are computed locally within the app rather than making repeated requests for the same information.
-This approach minimizes network traffic.
-Once the user selects a temperature unit via a toggle, the app updates subsequent API requests to use the most recently selected unit.
+- KlarnaWeather supports multiple temperature units and retrieves the user's location settings from the region settings to ensure accurate weather information.

 ## Notes: